Table of Contents

 The sympathetic nervous system innervates the small intestine with the major splanchnic nerve which, after synapsis in the celiac ganglion, runs into the duodenum and after synapsis in the superior mesenteric ganglion, to the jejunum and ileum.
 The sympathetic nervous system inhibits the glandular secretion and the movement of the digestive tract muscles.

 Nerve fibers of the truncus vagalis posterior (N. vagus) innervate the small intestine as part of the parasympathetic nervous system.
 The nerve fibers synapse in the intestinal wall.
 The parasympathetic nervous system triggers intestinal secretion and motility.

 Function of the Small Intestine

-The small intestine is crucial for water resorption in the human body.
-Research suggests that up to 80% of water gets resorbed in the small intestine, predominantly in the jejunum.
-On the other hand, the epithelium of the small intestine also secretes water in order to balance hypertonic chymus.
-This is why diarrheal diseases represent a great danger in form of exsiccosis (dehydration).
+The small intestine is crucial for water reabsorption in the human body.
+Research suggests that up to 80% of water gets reabsorbed in the small intestine, predominantly in the jejunum.
+However, the epithelium also secretes water in order to balance hypertonic chymus.
+Therefore, diarrheal diseases represent a great danger in the form of exsiccosis (dehydration).

 Important Diseases of the Small Intestine

 Research suggests that 1% of the western population is affected by duodenal ulcer (ulcus duodeni), which is more frequent than stomach ulcer.
 It is defined as an erosion of the duodenal wall that breaks through the lamina muscularis mucosae.
 Ulcers are often caused by chronic infection with Helicobacter pylori or frequent intake of non-steroidal anti-inflammatory drugs such as ibuprofen.
 They cause severe pain, which is typically relieved by food intake.
 Complications may lead to bleeding and perforations.

 Malassimilation syndrome (food intolerance)